MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 You have a scenario with 32,000 receipts to process each month with receipt processing.

 32,000 receipts require 32 credits per receipt (exact rates are in the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)), so you have 1,024,000 credits.

-> [!NOTE]
-> The [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) doesn’t give the exact number of AI Builder credits.
-It gives the number of add-ons, which is needed to cover the need.
-Here, it proposes to buy two (2) add-ons (2,000,000 credits) to cover the 1,024,000 credits.

 Suppose you own five (5) Power Automate premium licenses, you're covered with a single add-on: